-As the novel coronavirus that causes Covid-19 is continuing its march around the world, healthcare providers are facing unprecedented challenges to fight the outbreak worldwide.
-The pandemic, to put it mildly, has thrown a wrench in the operations of many businesses and across the healthcare industry.
-However, the healthcare technologies are aiding in the fight to normalize the situation and have come to the fore to curb the transmission of Covid-19.
+As the novel coronavirus that causes Covid-19 continues its march around the world, healthcare providers face unprecedented challenges to fight the outbreak worldwide.
+To put it mildly, the pandemic has thrown a wrench in the operations of many businesses and across the healthcare industry.
+However, healthcare technologies are aiding in the fight to normalize the situation and have come to the fore to curb the transmission of Covid-19.
 Can EHR’s help fight COVID-19?

 Several tools and software are readily available at the frontline.
-Many clinics already use the Electronic Health Record systems to streamline and expedite care delivery in a range of settings.
-Also, it is also helping doctors to diagnose quickly the cases that are expanding while they can also provide virtual care and prevent community spread of the virus.
+Many clinics already use the Electronic Health Record systems to streamline and expedite care delivery in various settings.
+It is also helping doctors quickly diagnose the cases that are expanding while they can also provide virtual care and prevent community spread of the virus.

-During a disease outbreak, it becomes imperative that the data is shared with the clients across the platform.
-The EHR companies are updating the platform so that it can expand its telehealth capabilities and also implementing disease screening tools via updating the EHR dashboards.
+It becomes imperative that the data is shared with the clients across the platform during a disease outbreak.
+The EHR companies update the platform to expand their telehealth capabilities and implement disease screening tools via updating the EHR dashboards.

 EMR software companies are helping to stream the data as freely as possible without sacrificing privacy or other essential elements of ethical care and research.
-The healthcare professionals, with the help of EHR systems, can track diagnostic tests, locations of confirmed positive cases, and treatment results in a feasible manner.
+With the help of EHR systems, healthcare professionals can track diagnostic tests, confirmed positive cases, and treatment results in a feasible manner.
 By testing more people and sharing more information faster through software during the coronavirus pandemic, the officials will more likely slow down the pace and spread of this contagious disease.

-On top of that, the EHR companies are also taking additional steps to combat the pandemic by implementing telehealth solutions to identify patterns and potential signs of trouble better and waving licensing fees for the expansion of hospital beds at health systems.
+On top of that, the EHR companies are also taking additional steps to combat the pandemic by implementing telehealth solutions to identify patterns and potential signs of trouble better and waving licensing fees to expand hospital beds at health systems.

-Telehealth has become a fundamental way for the doctors to work and treat patients from a distance, especially as the government is calling on people to stay home.
+Telehealth has become a fundamental way for doctors to treat patients from a distance, especially as the government is calling on people to stay home.
 Here is a list of several telehealth solutions implemented by EHR companies that are helping to fight coronavirus worldwide.

 Reducing Risk by Providing Virtual Care

 The EHR platform proves to be very helpful in the containment areas.
 People can interact with healthcare providers through tools while reducing the risk of exposure.
-Virtual visits are also allowing the providers to conduct the diagnosis of coronavirus with the help of a telehealth system.
+Virtual visits also allow the providers to conduct the diagnosis of coronavirus with the help of a telehealth system.

 Patient Portals Help Identify the Pattern of Symptoms

-Patient portals are not new, but the software has been updated by the vendors to identify better the patterns and potential signals that might cause trouble to the patients.
-Once the patient portals are linked to certified EHR technology, the medical staff, and healthcare providers can ask patients about recent travel history, associated symptoms, and other questions that could prompt isolation precautions.
+Patient portals are not new, but the vendors have updated the software to identify better the patterns and potential signals that might cause trouble.
+Once the patient portals are linked to certified EHR technology, the medical staff and healthcare providers can ask patients about recent travel history, associated symptoms, and other questions that could prompt isolation precautions.

-In response to the rapid increase in the crisis, healthcare providers are also encouraging their patients to use the portals and schedule their virtual visit.
+In response to the rapid increase in the crisis, healthcare providers also encourage their patients to use the portals and schedule their virtual visits.
 Aside from limiting the spread of the virus and mitigating hospital overload, the patient portals are helping in treatment efficacy and patient satisfaction.

 For instance, Athenahealth has released new guidance within its respective EHR software that helps to get information out to patients and providers via screening questions and testing orders more quickly.
 After screening, if the patient meets specific criteria, they are referred to a nearby testing site.
 And the results can be seen on the portal.